 The persistent erroneous belief that engagement/Fixation is normal

 This is a biggie.
 Most of the industrialized world still believes that engagement/fixation is normal.
-I believe it’s pathology.
+I believe it’s pathology – far from optimal fetal positioning.
 This pathology is on the increase.
 The fact that people THINK it’s normal contributes to the problem.
 If we think it’s normal we are disinclined to do anything about it.
 It is more common than it used to be.
 But common is NOT the same as normal.

 Did you know that some scheduled cesareans, sadly, are done for lack of engagement late in pregnancy?
 Yep.
 Some pregnant people are told by their doctors that things are not looking good for a vaginal birth because the baby has failed to engage/get stuck by 36 weeks.
 Is this grooming for a scheduled cesarean that will happen during business hours on a weekday?
 Call me cynical.

 This is going to be a rant.
 So hang on.
 When pregnant people visit their doctors and many hospital-based midwives for prenatal visits, their providers don’t necessarily palpate the position of the baby.
 They certainly don’t do anything to enhance the positioning of the baby during these visits.
 They rely — for the most part — on ultrasound.
 They will usually order an ultrasound at 36 weeks to assess the baby’s position and also look at some other things.
 Rarely do they check at a prenatal visit for anything beyond whether the baby is breech or not.
 Any position that is not head down is considered breech.
 This includes a wide variety of positioning possibilities.